ImAKappa/pftp/docs/1-Getting-Started/02_programming.md

 We need to write `import random` to tell the Python interpreter to load the code from the random module.
 It's a good thing the interpreter doesn't automatically load every single built-in module, otherwise it would take a while to start up.
-Better for us to explicitly ask for specific modules.
+Better for us to explicitly ask for just the specific modules we need.

 !!! note